Terms and conditions of enrolment at Wesley College

 5. Community Expectations

 a.
-All students and, where applicable, their parents are required to abide by the College policies and procedures, as published on the Wesley College Intranet and WiSE.
+All students and, where applicable, their parents and delegates where relevant are required to abide by the College policies and procedures, as published on the Wesley College Intranet and WiSE.
 These include, but are not limited to the College Rules, Anti-harassment Policy, Community Conduct Policy, Homework and Study Policy, Drug Education and Support Policy, and the Reasonable Use Agreement for Digital Technologies.
-Failure to abide by the College rules and policies may result in disciplinary action for the student.
+Failure to abide by the College rules and policies may result in disciplinary action for the student or the family.

 b.
 The College reserves the right to exclude any student permanently or temporarily, at the sole discretion of the Principal, if this action is in the interest of the student or for the good of the College.